Fushuma/fushuma-contracts/README.md

 ---

-**⚠️ Important**: These contracts are under active development.
+**⚠️ Important**: Governance contracts have NOT been audited.
+DeFi contracts are under development.
 Do not use in production without proper auditing and testing.

-**Last Updated**: November 2025
+**Last Updated**: November 11, 2025